top of page

 Yet, apart from their ecological importance, old forests have aesthetic, cultural, emotional, and spiritual value because of the powerful capacities that reside within them and that can, through close observation, remind us of the origins of life on Earth.
 Forests are natural and cultural nexuses.
 Ancient trees in particular are connected to personal and collective histories and identities.
 As old forests disappear, the cultural heritage associated with them risks becoming extinct.

-Please also come to the opening event on Tuesday the 10th of June at 6pm.
+The opening event took place on Tuesday the 10th of June at 6pm.

 For more information, visit the Villa Vinkkeli Gallery website.